hlotvonen/glyph-drawing-club/README.md

 GlyphDrawing.club has been designed and developed by [@hlotvonen](http://heikkilotvonen.fi) and [@i-tu](https://github.com/i-tu) using React and MobX.
 For help, ideas, contributions, etc. open an issue or send an email to [hlotvonen@gmail.com](mailto:hlotvonen@gmail.com).

 #### Notes
-* This projects uses Typr.js, a javascript font processor: https://github.com/photopea/Typr.js
+* This project uses Typr.js, a javascript font processor: https://github.com/photopea/Typr.js